okunishinishi/node-cssspace/README.md

 <!-- Description Start -->
 <a name="description"></a>

-Rewriter each selectors in css.
+Rewrite each selectors in css.

 <!-- Description End -->